SwannPnct/react-tournament-ready/README.md

 - [ ] Make the component usable from ‘react-tournament-ready’ and not from the dist folder ( use of rollup pck)
 - [ ] Make the component props automatically showing as hints to help with usage
 - [x] Make generate bracket function usable without using the component ( help for backend)
+- [x] Bracket handling for 1 or 2 teams ( does not work at all for now)

 # Releases